-Forwarding/redirecting or cloaking/masking enable you to point your domain name to a page hosted on another server; such as free server space provided by your ISP.
+Using forwarding/redirecting or cloaking/masking enables you to point your domain name to a page hosted on another server; such as free server space provided by your ISP.

 Which method is best - and should you be using these options at all?

-Let's first take a look at what these function do.
+Let's first take a look at what these functions do.

 Cloaking/masking isn't an ideal use of your domain name as your visitors won't be able to bookmark specific pages and search engines are more likely to list your pages under the server on which they are hosted; rather than under your domain name.